 So you’ve decided to take the plunge and open a lawn care business.
 You’ve done your homework on things like how to start a lawn care business and how to set lawn care pricing and quotes, and you’re ready to get started.
 But before you begin to purchase equipment, there’s one crucial element you need to examine—and that’s how to start a lawn care business legally.

 There are several things you must do to make your lawn care business legal.
-Let’s take a look at the steps you need to take before you open your doors for business.
+Let’s take a look at the steps you need to take before you open your doors to become a successful lawn care business.

 Decide on the Perfect Name for Your Business

-The first thing you have to do is choose the right name for your lawn care enterprise.
+The first thing you have to do is choose the right name for your lawn care enterprise or landscaping business.
 It may sound like the easiest step on this list, but it can be deceptively tricky.
 You want to make sure the name is the perfect fit for you, and you also want to pick something easy to market.

 Once you think you have the right fit, be sure to check both your state’s business name database and the web domain you plan to use to make sure it’s available.